ucdavisdatalab/workshop_llm_with_ollama/chapters/03_Interacting_via_ollama_CLI.md

 success
 ```

-Once your model has been successfully created, your new model will appear in the list of models available to Ollama on your system
+Once your model has been successfully created, your new model will appear in the list of models available to Ollama on your system.

 ```
 (base) carlstahmer@AdminisatorsMBP ~ % ollama list